A universal scaling law for gravitational waves induced during inflation: Introduction

 The physical implications of relation \eqref{eq:nT-main-formula} are threefold.

 First, (near) scale invariance can be achieved either by slow-roll $w\simeq -1$, surprisingly independent of the source spectrum, or independently of $w$ for a source with a blue spectrum such that $n=2$ (see examples in the text).
+Model-dependent corrections to \Eq \eqref{eq:nT-main-formula} that do not spoil scale invariance can be expected, as we detail below.

 Second, if $-1< w<-1/3$ then $q+1<0$.
-As a consequence, blue sources with $n>2$ generate red GW spectra, and vice-versa.
+As a consequence, blue sources with $n>2$ tend to generate red GW spectra, and vice versa.

 Lastly, to first order in slow-roll, $q=-1-\epsilon$ with $\epsilon\ll 1$ \cite{Baumann_2022}, implying that $\PP_T \propto k^{-2(n-2)\epsilon}$.
 Interestingly, for $n\neq 3$, this exponent differs from the one of quantum amplified GWs, $\PP_T \propto k^{-2\epsilon}$ \cite{maggiore_vol2}, meaning both contributions can in principle be distinguished.
 For instance, this happens to be the case for axion inflation with the axion helically coupled to a $\mathrm{U}(1)$ gauge field source, which has $n=4$ \cite{Teuscher:2025jhq}.